rickymwalsh/detect-af/README.md

 #### Method
 The beats were first grouped into 30-beat segments.
 Then, relevant features were identified in the literature, including root mean square of successive differences (RMSSD), Shannon entropy, and turning point ratio \[5\], histograms of the RRI \[6\], histograms of the differences between successive RRI \[7\], and finally summary statistics such as mean, min, variance, etc. These features were then used to train Decision Tree and XGBoost models.

 The figures below show the distributions of the Shannon Entropy and RMSSD, respectively.
-There are clear differences between the AF and non-AF groups of beat segments.
+There are clear differences between the AF and non-AF groups of beat segments (aka windows).
 <kbd><img src="figures/Entropy Histograms.png" width=400px height=400px /></kbd>
 <kbd><img src="figures/RMSSD Histogram.png" width=400px height=400px /></kbd>